biaoyanf/RecipeRef/README.md

-# RecipeRef: What does it take to bake a cake?
+# What does it take to bake a cake?
 The RecipeRef corpus and anaphora resolution in procedural text

 ## Introduction